What Is A2P Messaging?

 2FA serves use cases spread over various different industries and a multitude of different (messaging) channels, making it an effective measure against messaging fraud.

-Implementing 2FA will add an extra layer of security for both your employees and your customers, decreasing the likelihood of unauthorised access compared with an account that is protected solely with a username and password.
+Implementing 2FA will add an extra layer of security for both your employees and your customers, decreasing the likelihood of unauthorized access compared with an account that is protected solely with a username and password.

 Use a Trusted Messaging Provider

-Monitoring messaging traffic will help you identify and address any unusual patterns, such as traffic spikes and unusual message contents.
+Monitoring messaging traffic will help you identify and address unusual patterns, such as traffic spikes and unusual message contents.
 Reputable Business Service Providers (BSPs) such as CM.com will also offer built-in alerts for unusual traffic volumes.

 Use Rate Limiting

 reCAPTCHA (owned by Google) enables you to distinguish between human and automated access to websites.
-It comes in many different variations, from finding shapes in a picture and matching images to deciphering hard to read text. reCAPTCHA will hinder the hackers attempts to access your website or accounts via automated programs.
+It comes in many different variations, from finding shapes in a picture and matching images to deciphering hard-to-read text. reCAPTCHA will hinder the hacker's attempts to access your website or accounts via automated programs.